Higher topological complexity and its symmetrization: Abstract

 \section{Abstract}

-Yu.~Rudyak has recently extended Farber's notion of topological complexity by defining, for $n\ge2$, the $n^{\mathrm{th}}$ topological complexity $\TC_n(X)$ of a path-connected space $X$---Farber's original notion is recovered for $n=2$.
-In this paper we develop further the properties of this extended concept, relating it to the Lusternik-Schnirel\-mann category of cartesian powers of $X$, as well as to the cup-length of the diagonal embedding $X\hookrightarrow X^n$.
-We compute the numerical values of $\TC_n$ for products of spheres, closed 1-connected symplectic manifolds (e.g.~complex projective spaces), and quaternionic projective spaces.
-We explore the symmetrized version of the concept ($\TC^S_n(X)$) and introduce a new symmetrization ($\STC_n(X)$) which is a homotopy invariant of $X$.
+We develop the properties of the $n$-th sequential topological complexity $\TC_n$, a homotopy invariant introduced by the third author as an extension of Farber's topological model for studying the complexity of motion planning algorithms in robotics.
+We exhibit close connections of $\TC_n(X)$ to the Lusternik-Schnirelmann category of cartesian powers of~$X$, to the cup-length of the diagonal embedding $X\hookrightarrow X^n$, and to the ratio between homotopy dimension and connectivity of $X$.
+We fully compute the numerical value of $\TC_n$ for products of spheres, closed 1-connected symplectic manifolds, and quaternionic projective spaces.
+Our study includes two symmetrized versions of $\TC_n(X)$.
+The first one, unlike Farber-Grant's symmetric topological complexity, turns out to be a homotopy invariant of $X$; the second one is closely tied to the homotopical properties of the configuration space of cardinality-$n$ subsets of $X$.
+Special attention is given to the case of spheres.

-We obtain a (conjecturally sharp) upper bound for $\TC^S_n(X)$ when $X$ is a sphere.
-This is attained by introducing and studying the idea of {\it cellular stratified spaces}, a new concept that allows us to import techniques from the theory of hyperplane arrangements in order to construct finite CW complexes of the lowest possible dimension modelling, up to equivariant homotopy, configuration spaces of ordered distinct points on spheres---our models are in fact simplicial complexes.
-In particular, we show that the configuration space of $n$ points (either ordered or unordered) in the $k$-dimensional sphere has homotopy dimension $(n-1)(k-1)+1$.